westlake-autolab/westlake-autolab.github.io/_projects/1_project.md

 <h4>Our Achievements So Far:</h4>

 <ul>
-    a. <strong>Unified Visual Tokenizer</strong>: We proposed DualToken, a unified visual tokenizer for both understanding and generation.
+1. <strong>Unified Visual Tokenizer</strong>: We proposed DualToken, a unified visual tokenizer for both understanding and generation.
 To disentangle the conflict between understanding and generation, we introduced separate codebooks for semantic and pixel-level objectives in visual tokenzier.
 DualToken achieves state-of-the-art performance in both reconstruction and semantic tasks while demonstrating remarkable effectiveness in downstream MLLM understanding and generation tasks. {% cite song2025dualtoken %}

     <br>

-    b. <strong>Can visual generation supervision enhance VLMs' understanding?</strong> We found that autoregressively reconstructing visual semantics can leads to stronger visual-language comprehension. {% cite wang2025autoregressive %}
+2. <strong>Can visual generation supervision enhance VLMs' understanding?</strong> We found that autoregressively reconstructing visual semantics can leads to stronger visual-language comprehension. {% cite wang2025autoregressive %}
 </ul>

 <br>